 Let's make sure you get the best WiFi signal strength in your establishment.
 Here are some of the key factors to consider, with recommendations for each.

 1. Choose a good location

 The performance of your Access Point (AP) is greatly affected by where you place it.

 - Put it in a centrally located area, ideally on a wall mount on the ceiling or a high shelf.
 Radio waves travel down and laterally.

 - Test the signal strength throughout your establishment.
 It may be necessary to relocate your AP by using a longer network cable.

 Pro Tip: Think of placing your Access Point in the same way as installing a light bulb.
-APs give off Radio Frequency (RF) which WiFi is transmitted in, just like a light bulb gives off light.
+APs give off Radio Frequency (RF) in which WiFi is transmitted, just like a light bulb gives off light.
 When you are under or next to an AP, you will get the strongest signal, just like being underneath a light bulb provides the brightest light.

 2. Use the right amount of APs

 - Each AP should cover about 2000 sq ft in any direction.
 If your space is larger, you may want to consider adding more for proper coverage.